In graft-plagued India, a "crisis of political credibility"

 The crisis into which Singh's Congress party was pitched by the popular outrage has taken a toll on governance.
 Several key bills, including one on land acquisition reform, and plans to open up the retail sector to foreign companies, have stalled.

-A climate of fear - former telecoms minister A Raja has already been arrested in a case involving millions of dollars in kickbacks in the sale of mobile phone licenses - has led officials to sit on their hands rather than take policy decision or project initiatives that might somehow be construed as corrupt.
+A climate of fear - one minister has already been arrested in a case involving millions of dollars in kickbacks in the sale of mobile phone licenses - has led officials to sit on their hands rather than take policy decision or project initiatives that might somehow be construed as corrupt.

 Very few steps have been taken to open up the economy since Singh became prime minister in 2004, which was fine for business leaders as long as economic growth was charging along.